beatsryetypes/beatsryetypes.github.io/_posts/2015-07-06-episode-23-free-as-in-free-puppy.md

 categories: episodes
 length: 31418368
 duration: "26:07"
+tag_list: >
+  "Open Source" capitalism exploitation freedom America software "Codes of Conduct" community
+ratings:
+  - giggle: 4
+  - music: 8
+  - computology: 8
+  - food: 1
 link: http://d5e3yh7f757go.cloudfront.net/eps/brt-023-160.mp3
 summary: >
   As we celebrate the FREEDOM of AMERICA, we discuss the ideas how our culture values free things including Art, Music, and Software.
-What does it mean that we need Codes of Conduct (We do need them) for our communities?
+We know that we need codes of conduct, but what does that mean for our communities?
 What are we willing to sell and what has no right to be sold?
 ---
 As we celebrate the FREEDOM of AMERICA, we discuss the ideas how our culture values free things including Art, Music, and Software.
-What does it mean that we need Codes of Conduct (We do need them) for our communities?
+We know that we need codes of conduct, but what does that mean for our communities?
 What are we willing to sell and what has no right to be sold?

 <!-- more -->